Kansas Felony Crimes by Class and Sentences

 Prison Sentence

-In imposing a prison sentencing, the judge will pronounce (1) the maximum sentence within the grid-box range and (2) the maximum amount of "good time" that can be earned.
+When imposing a prison sentence, the judge will set (1) a maximum sentence within the grid-box range and (2) a maximum amount of "good time" that can be earned.
 An offender earns good time by avoiding disciplinary actions while serving the prison sentence.
 If an offender earns good time, that amount will be subtracted from the maximum sentence.
-Statute caps good time at 15% to 20% of the maximum sentence.
+The law caps good time at 15% to 20% of the maximum sentence.

 Probation Sentence